An Essential Guide for New Airbnb Hosts [2026]

 It’s time to talk about money.
 Airbnb hosts looking to enter the market are often drawn in by the big income numbers of the short-term rental phenomenon.
 That income number relies on a maxed-out booking schedule and the hopeful placement of your home among Airbnb’s search algorithms.
 It also often comes without any context for the expenses of running an Airbnb.

-Make an Excel table of every expense/potential expense you have identified.
-That way, when you decide what your guests’ expenses will be, it will be based on an educated inference.
+Be sure to make an Excel table of every expense/potential expense you have identified.
+By tracking this information, you can try to approximate your guests’ expenses based on an educated inference.
 You’ll have to determine:

 • What’s the problem with your Homeowners insurance policy?
 It covers all your belongings and liability if someone gets hurt on your property, right?